-How the public will be actively involved in the development and implementation of the program State and local public notice requirements will be followed.
-This is to be accomplished by going through the City council for approval of the SWMP, participation in the SDSW Coalition, and adopting the storm water ordinance (and revisions to the ordinance).
+The public are welcome to be actively involved in the continued development and implementation of the program by following State and local public notice requirements.
+This is accomplished by going through the City council for approval of the SWMP, participation in the SDSW Coalition, and adopting the storm water ordinance (and revisions to the ordinance).
 Public Notice is given for all City Council meetings, and the meetings are open to the public.
-The Coalition will also provide an avenue for public and stakeholders to provide input.
+The city website and the Coalition will also provide an avenues for public and stakeholders to provide input.